wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

 ### Sending Business Metrics to the AWS Lambda Integration

-If you want to go beyond standard metrics and monitor business metrics, that is, metrics associated with your AWS Lambda function, you can publish those directly from your lambda function into Wavefront with very little additional code.
-You specify the metric(s) you want to send to Wavefront in the wrapper.
-Instructions and links are in the AWS Lambda integration, you you can look at the [example on Github](https://github.com/wavefrontHQ/python-client/blob/master/wavefront_lambda/example.py).
+If you want to go beyond standard metrics and monitor business metrics, that is, metrics associated with your AWS Lambda function, you can publish those directly from your Lambda function into Wavefront with very little additional code.
+You specify the metric(s) you want to send to Wavefront in a wrapper for your Lambda function.
+Instructions and links are in the AWS Lambda integration, or you can look at the [example on Github](https://github.com/wavefrontHQ/python-client/blob/master/wavefront_lambda/example.py).

 Wavefront supports wrappers for Python, Go, and Node.js.